pepkit/looper/docs/define-your-project.md

 # How to define a project

-`Looper` subscribes to standard Portable Encapsulated Project (PEP) format.
-So, to use `looper`, you first define your project using PEP structure.
+Most pipelines require a unique way to organize samples, but `looper` subscribes to [standard Portable Encapsulated Project (PEP) format](http://pepkit.github.io).
 PEP is a standardized way to represent metadata about your project and each of its samples.
 If you follow this format, then your project can be read not only by `looper`, but also by other software, like the [pepr R package](http://github.com/pepkit/pepr), or the [peppy python package](http://github.com/pepkit/peppy).
-This will let you use the same metadata description for downstream data analysis.

-The PEP format is simple and modular and uses 2 key files:

-1. **Project config file** - a `yaml` file describing file paths and project settings
-2. **Sample annotation sheet** - a `csv` file with 1 row per sample

-You can find details of both files in the [documentation for Portable Encapsulated Projects](https://pepkit.github.io/docs/home/).

 Once you've specified a PEP, it's time to link it to the looper pipelines you want to use with the project.
-You'll do this by adding one more line to your project config file to indicate the **pipeline_interfaces** you need.
-This is described in the next section on how to `link a project to a pipeline`).
+This is described in the next section on how to link a project to a pipeline).